Josperdo/josperdo.github.io/README.txt

-A relatively minimalistic personal website that can be used for various things.
+A relatively minimalistic personal website that can be used for various things and will be updated over time.